PseudoPau/ThesisLog/Writing/Operational Manual.md

 ### Design Method ###
-**Diagramming, Narrative**
+**Diagramming, Narrative**[^g]

 ![](https://cdn.discordapp.com/attachments/1047314004369997954/1047319488086953984/PseudoPaul_academic_conference_displaying_fake_memories_archite_2f262e33-6973-43ee-85a3-c7a3aed37bed.png)

-*`academic conference displaying fake memories, architects' toolsets, legs and arms of digital doppelgangers from 18th century to 21st century| Ghost Author: Midjourney + Tarkovsky`*
+*`academic conference displaying fake memories, architects' toolsets, legs and arms of digital doppelgangers from 18th century to 21st century`* | Ghost Author: Midjourney + Tarkovsky

 But the model is not the world – to say the model is habitable does not mean we should go and live there.
-It is just a powerful way of seeing the world. *Kate Davies*
+It is just a powerful way of seeing the world.
+*(Davies, 2021, p.37)*[^10]

-The architectural model-fragment in its manifestation on the stage and in exhibition is a novel phenomenon of our time in that it performs the postdramatic maxim of the deliberately unfinished, the made and the constructed. *Thea Brejzek and Lawrence Wallen*
+The architectural model-fragment in its manifestation on the stage and in exhibition is a novel phenomenon of our time in that it performs the postdramatic maxim of the deliberately unfinished, the made and the constructed.
+*(Brejzek, Wallen, 2021, p.77)*[^11]

 ---